-Woodruff Sawyer is a premier insurance brokerage both for public companies and for fast-growing private companies that are likely to go public.
-Most of our private company clients became WS clients during their Series C or D round of funding, or within 24 months of going public.
-To discuss whether it makes sense to consider working with Woodruff Sawyer, reach out to your Woodruff Sawyer account contact.
-You can also connect with authors of this Guide to Private Company D&O Insurance listed on the next page of this Guide.
+Woodruff Sawyer, a Gallagher company, is a premier insurance brokerage both for public companies and for fast-growing private companies that are likely to go public.
+Most of our private company clients became Woodruff Sawyer clients during their Series C or D round of funding, or within 24 months of going public.
+To discuss whether it makes sense to consider working with Woodruff Sawyer, reach out to your account contact.
+You can also connect with our Management Liability experts, both listed on the next page.